Luz Noceda: Creation

 According to series creator Dana Terrace, Luz is named after her Dominican-American roommate and friend Luz Batista, who is a story artist and consultant for the show.
 Terrace also said that Luz's character evolved from conversations she had with Batista.
 Later, Nancy Kanter, EVP, Content and Creative Strategy of Disney Channels Worldwide explained that while they loved The Owl Houses "combination of magic and mystery in this other world", they "really fell in love with the main character Luz", which they named as a major factor that led to them green-lighting the show itself.
-This connected with Terrace's hope that audiences are "entertained by Luz’s world and her off-the-wall adventures".
+This connected with Terrace's hope that audiences are "entertained by Luz's world and her off-the-wall adventures".

 Role and characteristics

 Luz Noceda is a 14-year-old Afro-Dominican-American girl from the fictional town of Gravesfield, Connecticut.
 Luz is confirmed to be bisexual by Terrace, making her the "first bisexual lead character" on a Disney Channel show.
 In April 2021, the show's creator also revealed that Luz Noceda is neurodivergent, specifically that she has ADHD.
-However, she had never heard of the term ADHD when she first started working with the character, and only realized that Luz had ADHD after doing more research on neurodiversity and talking to neurodivergent people.
+However, she had never heard of the term Neurodivergent when she first started working with the character, and only realized that Luz had ADHD after doing more research on neurodiversity and talking to neurodivergent people.

 In the first episode of the series, her mother sends her to a summer camp, but she accidentally ends up going to the Boiling Isles instead through a portal in a nearby house.
 She soon befriends an old witch named Eda and a small demon named King.